Winter bookings are now open!

 Find out more information below by browsing our frequently asked questions.
 If you still have questions, you can get in touch with the team directly below.

-Big Norfolk Holiday Fun is a centrally government funded three year programme aimed at Free school meal eligible and otherwise vulnerable children, aged 5-16 years. (or 4 if your child is slightly younger but in school).
+Big Norfolk Holiday Fun is a centrally government funded programme aimed at Free school meal eligible and otherwise vulnerable children, aged 5-16 years. (or 4 if your child is slightly younger but in school).

 It is designed to offer a safe and fun activity to get your child moving and active, eat a healthy meal, learn new skills and meet other children.